metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

     - Build your reputation: Increase your visibility within global developer communities.

-    - Boost your portfolio: Showcase your writing skills and technical knowledge to potential employers.
+    - Boost your portfolio: Showcase your writing skills and technical knowledge.
 layout: writers-program
 ---